Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Experiments

 \section{Experiments}

-We conduct a series of experiments to validate the effectiveness of our proposed \methodname{}.
-Our evaluation is designed to answer the following key questions: 1) Does \methodname{} outperform state-of-the-art model-based and model-free methods on challenging continuous control tasks?
-2) Can \methodname{} serve as a universal enhancement for both online planning and direct policy learning paradigms?
+We systematically benchmark \methodname{} against state-of-the-art model-based and model-free methods on continuous control tasks, assessing its efficacy as a structural enhancement for online planning and direct policy learning, alongside its physical robustness in zero-shot sim-to-sim transfer.